Sharon Hecker: Curatorial projects

 Hecker's first curatorial project was the show Medardo Rosso: Second Impressions in 2003-2004 that went to Harvard University Art Museums, Cambridge MA; Nasher Sculpture Center, Dallas; Saint Louis Art Museum, St. Louis.
 The show was curated by Hecker in conjunction with the Fogg Art Museum Curator of Modern Art, Harry Cooper.
 The show was reviewed in the New York Times by Holland Cotter.

 In 2014, Hecker curated Medardo Rosso.
 Bambino ebreo for Peter Freeman, Inc. in New York.
 Before the show opened the gallery held a two-day "technical examination" of Rosso's work, which highlighted the procedures she uses in The Hecker Standard.

 In 2016, she curated another show of Rosso's work with Tamara S. Schenkenberg for the Pulitzer Arts Foundation, St. Louis, MO.
-This show titled Medardo Rosso: Experiments in Light and Form was named one of the "Best Art of 2017" by the Wall Street Journal, where author Karen Wilkin writes "Overshadowed in his day by his admirer Rodin, Rosso is still little known.
+This show titled Medardo Rosso: Experiments in Light and Form was named one of the "Best Art of 2017" by The Wall Street Journal, where author Karen Wilkin writes "Overshadowed in his day by his admirer Rodin, Rosso is still little known.
 Let's hope this fine retrospective corrects that."
 As part of the publicity for this show, co-curators Hecker and Schenkenberg were guests on The Modern Art Notes Podcast.
 The exhibition was widely reviewed and universally praised: by Lilly Wei in Sculpture Magazine, Susan Waller in Nineteenth Century Art Worldwide, Eric Gibson in The Wall Street Journal, Martina Droth in The Burlington Magazine, Devon Van Houten Maldonado in Hyperallergic, Karen Wilkin in The New Criterion and Rosalind McKever in The Burlington Magazine.

 In 2017, Hecker co-curated another show on Rosso with Julia Peyton-Jones at the Galerie Thaddaeus Ropac called Medardo Rosso: Sight Unseen and His Encounters with London.
-A video preview of the show can be show can still be seen on YouTube.
+A video preview of the show can still be seen on YouTube.
 This exhibition was widely reviewed: Devon Van Houten Maldonado in HYPERALLERGIC, Ara Merjian in Art in America, Louisa Buck in The Telegraph, Rachel Spence in The Financial Times, Rosalind McKever in Apollo Magazine, Margaret Carrigan in The Observer, and Rosalind McKever The Burlington Magazine.

-Opening in October 2025, Hecker has curated a new show on Fontana for the Peggy Gugghenheim Museum.
+Hecker curated a show on Fontana for the Peggy Gugghenheim Museum, which opened in October 2025.
+Around the opening date, Hecker gave an interview with Petra Schaefer for Art Frame.